-Jim Cotter is a Senior Lecturer at the School of Physical Education (Lecturer 2001-6).
+Jim Cotter is an Associate Professor at the School of Physical Education (Lecturer 2001-6).
 Jim obtained his BSc (1987, Physiology), BPhEd (1988, Distinction) and MPhEd (1992, Distinction) at Otago before heading to Australia to complete a PhD in Environmental Physiology at the University of Wollongong (1998).
 Following a lectureship there in 1997, he worked as a Research Scientist in the Australian Defence Science & Technology Organisation for three years (1998-2001), investigating human tolerance and adaptation under adverse ergonomic and environmental conditions.
 Now at The University of Otago, he researches in these fields in both health and performance contexts, with related teaching and service on editorial boards (Journal of Applied Physiology; Frontiers in Physiology), the Executive Board of Sport & Exercise Science NZ (2005-2010), and advice on High Performance Sport as required (especially for Athens and Beijing Olympics).

 Jim has three broad research interests:

 - Which exercise stressors are important for health- and performance-related fitness adaptations; especially the separate and interactive roles and dose:response relations of different forms of strain in (e.g., heat, hypoxia or hypohydration).

 - Thermoregulatory and cardiovascular control and determinants of tolerance under heat or hydrative stress, and subsequently the effects of physical and physiological strategies to reduce physiological strain and maximise tolerance.